bteodora27/NTT-DATA-Student-Task-Manager/README.md

 # Student Task Manager

-The Student Task Manager is a REST-based Spring Boot application designed to manage personal tasks[cite: 1].
+The Student Task Manager is a REST-based Spring Boot application designed to manage personal tasks.
 It serves as a practical demonstration of real-world backend concepts, including authentication, authorization, and automated testing.

 ## 🚀 Features